QDPP-GitHub/QDPP/README.md

 ### What is Q-DPP
 > Q-DPP is a a novel extension of determinantal point process (DPP) to multi-agent reinforcement learning problems.
-Q-DPP promotes agents to acquire diverse behavioral models; this allows a natural factorization of the joint Q-functions with no need for a priori structural constraints that are often required by centralized-training-decentralized-exeuction methods.
-A bonus of Q-DPP is that it offers an unified view of current major solvers including VDN, QMIX, QTRAN.
+Q-DPP promotes agents to acquire diverse behavioral models; this allows a natural factorization for the joint Q-functions with no needs for a priori structural constraints, which are often required by centralized-training-decentralized-exeuction methods.
+A bonus of Q-DPP is that it offers an unified view of current major solvers including VDN, QMIX, and QTRAN.